Gravitational waveforms from inspiraling compact binaries in quadratic gravity and their parameterized post-Einstein characterization: INTRODUCTION

+Higher-order extensions of General Relativity (GR) can be broadly divided into two classes.
+The first comprises purely metric theories, in which all additional dynamics stem solely from higher powers or derivatives of curvature invariants—these are commonly referred to as higher-order gravity theories.
+The second class includes frameworks where curvature invariants are coupled to extra dynamical fields, typically scalars, thereby introducing additional degrees of freedom.
+Prominent examples of the latter are dynamical Chern–Simons (dCS) \cite{Alexander:2009tp} and scalar Gauss–Bonnet (sGB) \cite{Boulware:1986dr} theories, which respectively couple an axion and a dilaton field to parity-violating and parity-conserving curvature invariants.
+Their well-defined perturbative structure and connections to string-inspired effective actions make them particularly suitable for gravitational-wave tests of GR \cite{Silva:2017uqg, Cano:2021rey, Fernandes:2022zrq, Daniel:2024lev}.

+Focusing on the purely metric sector, the theory considered in this work—quadratic gravity—belongs to the first class: it is a higher-order extension of GR that does not introduce additional fields beyond the metric.
+Within the framework of the Effective Field Theory (EFT) approach to gravity, such theories naturally arise from curvature-squared and higher-derivative operators that encode low-energy remnants of ultraviolet completions \cite{Cano:2023jbk, Liu:2024atc}.
+While sharing structural similarities with dCS and sGB—particularly regarding the presence of higher-curvature corrections—the model studied here represents the minimal purely geometric extension relevant in strong-field or high-curvature regimes \cite{Cayuso:2023xbc, Endlich:2017tqa}.

-In this work, we consider higher-derivative gravity, focusing in particular on quadratic gravity \cite{Stelle:1976gc, Donoghue:2021cza, Shapiro:2022ugk}.
-Although this framework enables the renormalization of quantum fields in curved spacetime, it introduces a ghost degree of freedom.
-Several strategies have been proposed to address this problem (see \cite{Shapiro:2022ugk, Basile:2024oms} for a comprehensive review).
-A complete solution remains elusive, but several approaches continue to emerge (e.g., \cite{Camanho:2014apa, Edelstein:2021jyu}).
-In parallel, quadratic gravity and its extensions (e.g., \cite{deOSalles:2018eon, Rachwal:2021bgb, Asorey:2024oxw}) have been explored as effective field theories incorporating high-energy corrections to GR (see however \cite{Woodard:2023tgb}).
+Building upon this framework, we now focus on quadratic gravity \cite{Stelle:1976gc, Donoghue:2021cza, Shapiro:2022ugk}, which provides a consistent setting for the renormalization of quantum fields in curved spacetime, albeit at the cost of introducing a ghost degree of freedom.
+Several strategies have been proposed to address this issue (see \cite{Shapiro:2022ugk, Basile:2024oms} for a comprehensive review), and while a complete resolution remains elusive, promising approaches continue to emerge \cite{Camanho:2014apa, Edelstein:2021jyu}.
+Simultaneously, quadratic gravity and its extensions (e.g., \cite{deOSalles:2018eon, Rachwal:2021bgb, Asorey:2024oxw}) have been explored as effective field theories that encode high-energy corrections to GR, although alternative viewpoints and limitations have also been discussed \cite{Woodard:2023tgb}.

 It is well known that quadratic gravity, at linear order, can be in general decomposed into two tensorial spin-2 modes, massive and massless, and a scalar spin-0 mode \cite{Stelle:1976gc, Stelle:1977ry} (see also \cite{Bueno:2016ypa, Alves:2025zkk} for more recent approaches).
 Gravitational wave generation from binary black holes in non-relativistic circular orbits was analyzed by some of us in Ref.~\cite{Alves:2022yea}, where constraints on model parameters were derived from observational data, assuming negligible longitudinal tensorial polarizations and ignoring angular momentum dissipation.
 In Ref.~\cite{Alves:2024gwi} we addressed these limitations by investigating the angular momentum loss process and the influence of longitudinal tensorial modes.
 The main result of this study is the demonstration that, within the quadrupole approximation, only the longitudinal modes of the massive tensorial term exhibit pathologies, such as negative power emission.
 By focusing exclusively on the transverse-traceless modes, the study established a self-consistent model that ensures positive energy and angular momentum for the emitted gravitational waves.